WWozniakProgrammer/WWozniakProgrammer/README.md

 **IT enthusiast (Developer/DataAnalyst/DataScientist)**

-"Hi, I'm passionate about IT, particularly programming and optimization.
+Hi, I'm passionate about IT, particularly programming and optimization.
 On this profile, I'll document my learning journey and build a collection of interesting projects that other programmers can use to make their work easier."
 ---
 ### :wrench:Languages and Tools Kit:briefcase: